 However, Judas realized, when Jesus praised Mary for anointing Him with the expensive perfume, that His kingdom was not to be physical or political, but Spiritual; and this did not satisfy his greedy desire for money and status.

-His betrayal of Jesus brought him a little money, and for a short time, placed him in favor with the religious leaders.
+His betrayal of Jesus brought him a little money, and for a brief time, placed him in favor with the religious leaders.
 Afterward, Judas deeply regretted his actions and attempted to return the money.

 Jesus Washes the Disciples Feet: